 Cape Moreton, Moreton Island

-At the north-eastern tip or Moreton Island, Cape Moreton is a rocky outcrop that provides a great platform from which to spot whales and other marine life.
+Cape Moreton is a rocky outcrop providing a great platform to spot whales and other marine life at the northeastern tip of Moreton Island.
 See visitmoretonisland.com for more information.

 Other Moreton Bay Islands